rancher/Rancher-Plugin-gMSA/docs/testing/developer-smoke-test-cases.md

 Sample gMSA Workload
 </summary>

 The below yaml can be used to deploy a workload utilizing a gMSA account.
 Several fields must be modified in accordance with your Active Directory environment.
 The workload uses a `windows/servercore` base image, to leverage the Active Directory authentication apis.

+> *Note*
+> The service created by this workload will not be accessible via the Rancher UI, you must directly connect to the NodeIP in your browser.
+For most test scenarios, using the UI is not required to determine if the pod has successfully assumed the role of a gMSA account.

 The `servercore` base image is ~4GB (!).
 Expect a lengthy image pull time the first time you deploy this workload; grab a drink, relax.

 ```yaml
 ---